TAILOR-UoB/new_ways_of_publishing/booksource/introduction/collaboration-tools.md

   - Obsidian: Offline but paid online sync, the canvas functionality allows you to organise ideas between them in a virtual plane that resembles a physical surface.
+  - Pandoc to convert between different file formats (e.g. Word Document to Markdown).
+This is one of the integral parts of Quarto publishing system.